boumanb/cinema/README.md

 This is a school project which I am further developing, it is possible that there is some Dutch language in the project.
 Feel free to ask me anything.
-You can contact me through my website, you can find my website in my bio.
+You can contact me through my website: [boumanb.nl](http://boumanb.nl)

 Accounts:
 	BackOffice: